 It can take 24 hours for your account to be fully created.
 You won’t be able to access it during this time.
 They will email you when your account has been created.

-5. Domain Name Selection & Registration
+7. Domain Name Selection and Registration

 Picking a domain (also known as URL or web address) is easier than you might think.
+Keep these points in mind:

 - Aim to register a .co.uk or a .com or if you can afford it, both.

-- Avoid gimmicks.
+- Avoid gimmicks

-- Use .org.uk if you’re a charity or community interest company only.
+- Use .org.uk if you’re a charity or community interest company only

 Tip: If you’re working from home and cannot let your address be known, use domain privacy where available in the URL registrations process.
 This is normally an additional annual fee.

-6. Security Certificate (https)
+8. Security Certificate (https)

 There was a time when security certificates were the sole preserve of eCommerce sites (as in taking payments online) but the use of such things now extends to all websites, as advised by Google.

-7. Newsletter Account Setup
+9. Newsletter Account Setup

 Assuming you want to run an email newsletter, now would be the right time to set up the newsletter account.